So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 4. Puerto Vallarta Offers More Beaches

-If you love beach hopping, Puerto Vallarta offers more opportunities for time in new sand than Sayulita.
-Much of this has to do with how much more coastal space encompasses Puerto Vallarta.
+If you love beach hopping, Puerto Vallarta offers more opportunities for time in different sand than Sayulita.
+Much of this has to do with how Puerto Vallarta encompasses more coastal space.

 Some of Puerto Vallarta’s most popular beaches include: